Ramification and Discriminants of Vector Bundles and a Quick Proof of Bogomolov's Theorem: Bogomolov Instability Theorem

 \section{Bogomolov Instability Theorem}

 In this section, we use calculations involving the discriminant divisor of a multi-section to give a simple proof of the Bogomolov instability theorem for vector bundles having rank $2$ on an algebraic surface.
 At the very least, it was known to experts that one could give an argument along these lines.
-However since it fits well with the themes of this note and is not widely known, we felt it worthwhile to include it here.
+However, since it fits well with the themes of this note and is not widely known, we felt it worthwhile to include it here.
+We refer the reader to \cite{Langer} for another approach having several points of contact with the present proof.

 Let $X$ be a smooth complex projective surface.
 We consider a vector bundle $E$ of rank $2$ on $X$, and denote by $D$ a Cartier divisor associated to $\det(E)$.
 The vector bundle $E$ is \emph{Bogomolov unstable} if there exist a divisor $A$ and a finite scheme $W \subset X$ (possibly empty) such that the sequence